sguox002/leetcode/leetcode-all.md

 bucket sort: arrange it in n buckets and we only need to store min/max in each bucket.
 ->>

-<<-315	Count of Smaller Numbers After Self    		42.3%	Hard
-- from right to left and store the elements in sorted order then we can use binary search. to count, it is still O(N^2) will TLE.
-- merge sort: divide and conquer, count right smaller than left.
-- binary tree: from right to left, build a BST.
-Since we may have duplicates, add a field to count the duplicates. when we insert a new value, all its left subtree are smaller than it.
-We use prefix sum to count the sum of duplicates under the subtree.
-->>

 <<-324	Wiggle Sort II    		30.4%	Medium
 idea: we shall find the median and divide them into smaller and larger. brutal force: we arrange left right left right ...